-Breast milk contains all of the essential nutrients, antibodies and protein your baby needs.
+Breast milk contains all of the essential nutrients, antibodies, good fat, and protein your baby needs.

 Research reveals that a mums diet does not affect the average amount of fat or calories in milk, which is around 22 calories per feed.

 The Essential Good Fat In Breast Milk

 However, you can change the types of fats you are giving to your baby by altering the types of fat you eat.